New York University 2001 - present

 AREAS OF SPECIALIZATION

-Philosophy and politics of technology: ethical, social and political implications of information and communications technology and digital media (privacy, security, accountability, intellectual property, electronic publication, computing in education); Information and communications policy; Applied and professional ethics (engineering ethics, scientific integrity and research ethics)
+Philosophy and politics of technology: ethical, social and political implications of IT and digital media (privacy, security, accountability, intellectual property, electronic publication, computing in education), information and communications policy, values in technology design.

 Principle Investigator, Intel Science and Technology Center for Social Computing, NYU site, awarded June 2012, $1,625,000